RodneyMKay/plotserializer-userstudy/README.md

 # Getting Started
+You will find a lot of useful information in the [student Wiki](https://git.rwth-aachen.de/fst-tuda/projects/wiki/stud/-/wikis/home).

 ## Python and VS Code
 ### Install git
 Install git on your operating system following [these instructions](https://git-scm.com/book/de/v2/Erste-Schritte-Git-installieren)